learn-co-curriculum/dsc-managing-time-series-data-lab/README.md

 You will be able to:

 * Load time series data using Pandas and perform time series indexing
-* Perform index based slicing to create subsets of a time-series
+* Perform index based slicing to create subsets of a time series
 * Change the granularity of a time series
 * Perform basic data cleaning operations on time series data